EndPixel5/soundscape/Sources.md

 # Sources
-All audio was recorded by me, James Rabuzzi.
+All audio was recorded by myself, James Rabuzzi.